apider/whale-alert-es-pub/README.md

 I save this cursor in a file called <code>cursor.json</code> to be loaded on program/container restarts so we dont re-fetch old data.

+If you get <code>{'result': 'error', 'message': 'value out of range for start parameter.
+For the Free plan the maximum transaction history is 3600 seconds'}</code> then your cursor is more than 3600 seconds old, and you need to delete it or set to <code>0-0-0</code> to get going again.
+It is not done bu the code.
+This 'error' man happen if your code is 'offline' for more than 1 hour.

 The <code>manifest.yaml</code> has a PVC & mount defined for this.

 If you run pure <code>docker</code> you need to create & use a volume for it.